GenieFramework/Genie.jl/docs/src/tutorials/92--Deploying_Genie_Server_Apps_with_Nginx.md

 For example, the app `MyGenieApp` generated through `Genie.newapp("MyGenieApp")` being hosted at `github.com/user/MyGenieApp`.

-## All Steps

-Assuming the server in running Ubuntu.
+The scripts presented in this tutorial are for Ubuntu 20.04.

-### Install the and run the Genie app on the server.
+## Install and run the Genie app on the server

 Access the server: